simonmichael/hledger/hledger/test/errors/README.md

 - [ ] phase 5: implement accurate lines for all
 - [ ] phase 6: implement accurate columns for all
 - [ ] phase 7: implement useful highlighted excerpts for all
-- [ ] phase 8: implement accurate flycheck-highlighted region for all
+- [ ] phase 8: implement accurate flycheck region for all
 - [ ] phase 9: do likewise for timeclock errors
 - [ ] phase 10: do likewise for timedot errors
 - [ ] phase 11: do likewise for csv errors